mallocator/gulp-international/readme.md

 Type: boolean|RegExp
 Default: ```false```

-When set to true the original file is passed along the pipe as well along with all translated files.
-If the settings is a regular expression then only files with a matching (original) filename will be included.
+When set to true the original file is passed along the pipe along with all translated files.
+If the setting is a regular expression then only files with a matching (original) filename will be included.

 Flow graph: